 Why is good design important?

-Good design is important because it determines how much time your audience is willing to spend reading your document.
-It will keep your readers’ attention, help them understand your content and notice important messages.
-People tend to scan documents, so a well-designed document helps them find the information they want quickly and easily.
+Good design is important because it influences how much time your audience invests in reading your document.
+It not only captures their attention but also helps them understand your content and identify key messages.
+Given that people tend to skim through pages, a well-designed document helps them find the information they want quickly and easily.

-Many people don’t notice the design of a document.
-They’re more interested in reading the content.
-However, people do notice bad document design which is characterised by inconsistent layout, haphazard formatting, and cluttered pages.
+Document design often goes unnoticed because the reader is usually more interested in the content.
+Nevertheless, people do notice bad document design which is characterised by inconsistent layout, haphazard formatting, and cluttered pages.

 A poorly designed document diminishes your credibility and personal brand.
-If you don’t care enough to present your content in the best possible light, why should your audience care enough to read it?
+After all, if you don’t care enough to present your content in the best possible manner, why should your audience feel compelled to read it?

 What are the main elements of page design?